swapnilsurushe/datacode/README.md

-Certainly, I can provide an example based on Control-M, a widely used workload automation software in data engineering projects:
+## Control-M, a widely used workload automation software in data engineering projects:

-Question 4: Can you provide an example of when you learned about a new technique, method, or tool during a project and how you applied it?
+##Question 4: Can you provide an example of when you learned about a new technique, method, or tool during a project and how you applied it?
 In a data engineering project, I was tasked with improving job scheduling, monitoring, and orchestration of data pipelines.
 The existing setup lacked scalability and real-time monitoring capabilities, which were crucial for the project's success.
 I learned about Control-M and applied it to address these challenges.
 Inspiration:
 The inspiration to explore Control-M came from the project's specific requirements: